DhyanMPatel/Pinterest_Clone/README.md

             res.redirect('/')
         }

+    -> here a catch, in index.js file we just add localStrategy and use in passport const and pass userModel.authenticate()

+        const localStrategy = require("passport-local")
+        passport.use(new localStrategy(userModel.authenticate()));

 11. index.ejs => Created Register UI like pinterest UI
 12. login.ejs => Created Login UI like pinterest Login UI
 13. new need to show flash messages using connect-flash package